CALCode Quarterly Spring 2024

 At the award ceremony during the California Green Building Conference in Los Angeles, CBSC’s Supervising Architect Irina Brauzman accepted the award alongside Winston Thorne of AIA-CA. The award recognizes the work and expertise of architects, engineers, material developers, sustainability consultants, building scientists, code officials and many more who participated in the CALGreen Carbon Reduction Collaborative (CCRC).
 The CCRC is a workgroup co-founded by CBSC and DSA—led by former CBSC Executive Director Mia Marvelli and State Architect Ida Clair—to garner input from professional, nonprofit, industry and state agency stakeholders, including representatives from USGBC and other sustainable building champions.
 This collaborative model helped create buy-in from affected entities in advance of the formal code adoption cycle process.
 The newly adopted building standards are intentionally modest and make use of materials and resources already on the market at no increased cost.
 The CCRC will continue to improve and strengthen the carbon reduction regulations in CALGreen, as well as to provide educational resources to code users.

-Winston Thorne (AIA-CA), Irina Brauzman (CBSC) and Sarah Vasquez (AIA-CA) with their Policy Leadership Awards at the California Green Building Conference.
+Ben Stapleton (USGBC), Winston Thorne (AIA-CA), Irina Brauzman (CBSC) and Sarah Vasquez (AIA-CA) with the Policy Leadership Awards at the California Green Building Conference.

 In the last two editions of CALCode Quarterly, we provided an overview of the new mandatory embodied carbon reduction and voluntary bird-friendly regulations.
 In this edition, we will focus on updated electric vehicle (EV) charging regulations.